-While they were staying there with daily vigils and praises in God, they were arrested by the pagans, and placed in custody by the consular Lucentius.44 Lucentius recognized that Proculus, Ephebus and Apollonius had many of the people, who knew them, as admirers, and
+While they were staying there with daily vigils and praises in God, they were arrested by the pagans, and placed in custody by the consular Lucentius.43 Lucentius recognized that Proculus, Ephebus and Apollonius had many of the people, who knew them, as admirers, and

-40 I.e. wouldn't leave his side.
+39 I.e. wouldn't leave his side.

-41 The AASS text is different here: instead of "Et uidentes autem eum constanter gloriari", it has "Videntes autem eum constantiorem fieri, & in ipsa caede & custodia gloriari," "But seeing him made even more resolute, and glorying in each blow and his imprisonment".
-42 The text is "furiosi".
-AASS took it as an adjective, "angry", and at least one scholar has treated it as a witticism - "the
+40 The AASS text is different here: instead of "Et uidentes autem eum constanter gloriari", it has "Videntes autem eum constantiorem fieri, & in ipsa caede & custodia gloriari," "But seeing him made even more resolute, and glorying in each blow and his imprisonment".

-42 The text is "furiosi".
+41 The text is "furiosi".
 AASS took it as an adjective, "angry", and at least one scholar has treated it as a witticism - "the furious Placidus" - but D'Angelo notes (p.196) that there was indeed an Urban Prefect named Furius Placidus - Marcus Mecius Memmius Furius Baburius Cecilianus Placidus, praetorian prefect in the period 342-344 and praefectus Urbi 346-7.
 This is then adduced by some in favour of a historical core for the work.
 Likewise the secret midnight execution, instead of one in public and in the day time, has suggested that the action of Placidus was by this date unlawful, and that this is evidence of a post-313 date for the events.
 The case is made for an early date for the text, rather than the generally accepted medieval date, but the arguments do not convince.

-43 Lit. "by a nocturnal journey".
+42 Lit. "by a nocturnal journey".

-44 Lucentius: in the AASS it is Leontius.
+43 Lucentius: in the AASS it is Leontius.

-was afraid that they might be taken away from him violently by the people, and he ordered them to be brought before his tribunal45 in the middle of the night.
-When he saw that they were not deceived by his promises, and could not be intimidated,46 ordered that they should be undergo the capital sentence.47 But he himself at once fleeing with his entourage,48 and wherever he went to, he did not permit it to be known.
+was afraid that they might be taken away from him violently by the people, and he ordered them to be brought before his tribunal44 in the middle of the night.
+When he saw that they were not deceived by his promises, and could not be intimidated,45 ordered that they should be undergo the capital sentence.46 But he himself at once fleeing with his entourage,47 and wherever he went to, he did not permit it to be known.

 Then the whole population felt grief indeed at their death, and joy at their martyrdom.
-They were buried by St Abundius not far from the body of St Valentine,49 praising together the Lord Jesus Christ, who lives and reigns with God the Father and the Holy Spirit forever and ever,50 Amen.
+They were buried by St Abundius not far from the body of St Valentine,48 praising together the Lord Jesus Christ, who lives and reigns with God the Father and the Holy Spirit forever and ever,49 Amen.